surajk03/phase-1-kartikjain2001/Linked List/Structures.md

   float marks;
 };
 ```
-Now we have created a data type **'struct student'** and we can assign a variable to it and store information of that variable in structstudent data type.
+Now we have created a data type **'struct student'** and we can assign a variable to it and store information of that variable in **'struct student'** data type.

     struct student student1;
 We can now fill the information for sachin and access them using struct student data type.